GheisMohammadi/Dr.Harmony/README.md

 # how to use this tool?
-Simply copy the `drharmony.sh` to your server and run it
+- download drharmony to your server:

+`
+curl -O https://raw.githubusercontent.com/GheisMohammadi/Dr.Harmony/main/drharmony.sh & sudo chmod +x drharmony.sh
+`

+- and then

+`
+./drharmony.sh
+`